0x-cmyk/asp.net-reporting-using-openAI/README.md

 - `Microsoft.Extensions.AI.OpenAI`, `Azure.AI.OpenAI`, `Azure.Identity` or `Microsoft.Extensions.AI.Ollama` based on your AI service preferences.
 This project uses Azure OpenAI.
 The remainder of this document describes steps related to this package.

 > [!IMPORTANT]
-> We use version **9.3.0-preview.1.25161.3** of the _Microsoft.Extensions.AI.*_ libraries in our source code.
+> In v24.2.6+, we use version **9.3.0-preview.1.25161.3** of the _Microsoft.Extensions.AI.*_ libraries in our source code.
 We do not guarantee compatibility or correct operation with higher versions.

-For the list of supported AI services and the corresponding prerequisites, refer to *Supported AI Services* in the following help topic: [AI-powered Extensions for DevExpress Reporting](https://docs.devexpress.com/XtraReports/405211/ai-powered-functionality/ai-for-devexpress-reporting?v=24.2#supported-ai-services
+For the list of supported AI services and the corresponding prerequisites, refer to *Supported AI Services* in the following help topic: [AI-powered Extensions for DevExpress Reporting](https://docs.devexpress.com/XtraReports/405211/ai-powered-functionality/ai-for-devexpress-reporting#supported-ai-services
 ).

 ### Add Personal Keys